 There are a number of methods to ensure your pool is clean and healthy for you to enjoy all year round.
 You should talk to your pool builder about the options that will work best for your pool.

 “An in-floor cleaning system is designed prior to the swimming pool being constructed or manufactured, depending on the pool interior.
 It consists of a series of heads, which pop up in the floor and steps of the pool,” Harvey says.
 “Their purpose is to drive the dirt and debris towards an in-floor drainage point, which is usually located in the deep end of the pool.
-Once the dirt is removed from the drainage point by the pump, it usually passes into the filtration system where it will get trapped.”
+Once the dirt is removed from the drainage point by the pump, it usually passes into the filtration system, where it will get trapped.”

-“The suction cleaner is the traditional pool cleaner that is attached by hose to the skimmer box.
+“The suction cleaner is the traditional pool cleaner that is attached by a hose to the skimmer box.
 It is powered by the suction of the filtration pump while it vacuums the floor in a random pattern, picking up debris and placing it in the skimmer basket and filter.”

 “Robotic pool cleaners work independently from the filter and pump, and are driven by an electric motor inside the unit, with a cable running to a low-voltage transformer,” Harvey says.
 “They collect debris in a filter canister within the cleaner.
-Robotic pool cleaners have built-in intelligence that ensures they don’t get stuck in corners and on steps, and provide better coverage than alternative cleaners.”
+Robotic pool cleaners have built-in intelligence that ensures they don’t get stuck in corners or on steps, and provide better coverage than alternative cleaners.”

 Installing a pool in your backyard is an exciting project to undertake, and if you understand some of the jargon that’s likely to be used, you’ll find that the process will be a lot less daunting.
 So, armed with this knowledge, all that’s left for you to do is to get building!